RAWSEQ/M5MouseWheel-BluetoothMouse/README.md

 - M5 Faces Encoder Module
 - Bluetooth 4.0 (LE)

+## Attention

+The HID mouse control has a "Dead Zone" for the first few dots.
+If you want to avoid this, please use the OLD version.

 ## Firmware

 Arduino IDE Sketch for M5Stack CORE2 & Faces & Encoder Module<br>